PierreTsia/starter-template/docs/11_add-avatar-to_user_profile.md

 ## Overview

 Implement user avatar functionality using Cloudinary for image storage and management.
 This includes both frontend and backend changes to support avatar upload, storage, and display.
+For users without a custom avatar, we'll use DiceBear's identicon style to generate unique, abstract geometric patterns that are completely gender-neutral and inclusive.

 ## Frontend Implementation